French Glacier is an aggressive day hike in Kananaskis Country, Alberta, Canada.

 This route choice extends the distance but reduces driving the amount of potentially sketchy gravel road south from Canmore.
 There is only one other vehicle in the parking lot.
 A young man is preparing to hike solo in this area as well and leaves a few minutes ahead.

-The reflective, still surface of Mud Lake is like a mirror framing inverted mountains.
+The reflective, still surface of Mud Lake is like a mirror framing inverted far side mountains.
 New construction at the dam near the trail-head has left familiar trails damaged and confusing.

 A brief discussion ensues with a mutual decision to continue the hike together.
 Within a few minutes the bear scat joins our presence.
 The pile looks old but a finger poked into it confirms it is cold and crusty so there is no imminent danger.
 It is definitely not grizzly poop, because there are no embedded bear bells and the pile doesn't smell like pepper spray.
 If the bear scat is still steaming, a different hike would be seriously considered.